If you are one of the parties, you can choose to appear “in person” and present your own case (referred to in this chapter as “self-representation”).

 • have the capacity to remain clear-headed in the face of difficult decisions and to make decisions under pressure that are in your best interests.

-If you answer yes to these questions when you know what is involved, then you are in a position to represent yourself.
-If your answer no, do not be too hard on yourself; self-representation is challenging.
-If you can afford to pay a lawyer or you qualify for legal aid funding, then you should seriously think about having a lawyer represent you.
+If you answer yes to these questions, then you are in a position to represent yourself.
+If you answer no, do not be too hard on yourself; self-representation is challenging.
+If you can afford to pay a lawyer, or you qualify for legal aid funding, or you can access free or low-cost legal representation from a community legal centre, then you should seriously think about having a lawyer represent you.